babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Cells Cloud SDK for Node.js.md

 SXC, FODS

 ## Storage API Support

 Since version 19.9, SDK includes support of storage operations for better user experience and unification, so now there's no need to use 2 different SDKs!

 It gives you an ability to:

 - Upload, download, copy, move and delete files, including versions handling (if you are using Cloud storage that supports this feature - true by default).
 - Create, copy, move and delete folders.
-- Copy and move files and folders accross separate storages in scope of a single operation.
+- Copy and move files and folders across separate storages in scope of a single operation.
 - Check if certain file, folder or storage exists.

 ## Getting Started with Aspose.Cells Cloud SDK for Node.js